fall3n4ng3l/procfs_net_parse/README.md

-# Network Connection Parser Bash Script
+# Network Sockets Info Parser Bash Script

-This Bash script parses active TCP and UDP connections on Linux by reading `/proc/net/` files.
+This Bash script parses active TCP and UDP sockets info on Linux by reading `/proc/net/` files.
 It converts hex-encoded IP addresses and ports into human-readable format and shows connection statuses.

 ## Requirements
 - **Bash**